2018 Special Guest & Breakout speakers

 Fr.
 Fields received his Ph.D. in Philosophy from Yale University, and his B.A. in English Language and Literature from the University of Oxford.
 He also holds degrees from the Weston Jesuit School of Theology, Fordham University, and Loyola College in Maryland.

 Fr.
 Fields is an expert in philosophical theology and the history of Christian thought.
 He is the author of Being as Symbol: On the Origins and Development of Karl Rahner’s Metaphysics and numerous scholarly articles.
 He teaches classes on Christian thought, John Henry Newman, Thomas Aquinas, Christian mysticism, the Catholic vision of love, and the Natural Law at Georgetown University.
 He also serves as the Faculty Moderator and Chaplain of the Knights of Columbus at Georgetown.
-He has received the Vicennial Medal for twenty years of service at Georgetown University, among other prestigious teaching awards.
+He has received the Vicennial Medal for twenty years of service at Georgetown University.

 "Radical Inclusivity: Every Human Standing for Every Human"